Program

 Moderator | Shunichi Yoshikai | Japan | |

-Definition of death | Sam Shemie | Canada | |
+Unified brain based definition & determination of death | Sam Shemie | Canada | |

 Unified concept of death definition | Francesco Procaccio | Italy | |